KrutikaRajpure/EXPLORATORY-DATA-ANALYSIS-ZOMATO-DATASET-Bengaluru/README.md

 # EXPLORATORY-DATA-ANALYSIS-ZOMATO-DATASET-Bengaluru
 Objective:

+Understand the Data.

-Understand the Data Clean the Data. '
+Clean the Data.

 Analysis the relationship between the Data.